melodyyangaws/sql-based-etl/README.md

     kubectl get svc
     ```

-2. Login to Argo

-Go to Argo website found in the Cloudformation output, run `argo auth token` in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home?region=us-east-1) to get a login token.
+* Go to Argo website found in the Cloudformation output, run `argo auth token` in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home?region=us-east-1) to get a login token.
 Paste it to the Argo website.

-3. Submit an Arc ETL job on Argo UI
+#### Submit a job on Argo UI

   Click `SUBMIT NEW WORKFLOW` button, replace the content by the followings, then `SUBMIT`.
 Click a pod (dot) to check application logs.